Vietnam.vn - Nền tảng quảng bá Việt Nam

 Civilian casualties and damage to infrastructure were also reported in Russia's Kursk, Belgorod and Bryansk regions.

-Amid the surge in demand, the UN-led $2.6 billion humanitarian response plan has received only about 17% of funding.
+Amid the surge in demand, the $2.6 billion humanitarian response plan led by the United Nations has received only about 17 percent of its funding.

 Mr. Fletcher stressed the need to increase financial support to ensure humanitarian activities can continue to reach those most in need./.